Hirschsprung Disease in Children

 The intestine can become partly or fully blocked.
 It begins to grow larger than normal.
 This can cause constipation, swelling, pain, and infection.

-Who is at risk for Hirschsprung disease?
+Which children are at risk for Hirschsprung disease?

 A child is more at risk for Hirschsprung disease if there is a family history of the disorder.
 Some genetic syndromes, such as Down syndrome, are also linked with the disorder.